fbrossar25/Free-Games-Bot/README.md

 - [heroku](https://heroku.com/) to deploy, and [dotenv](https://www.npmjs.com/package/dotenv) package in order to read .env file on startup, allowing debugging
 - [discordJS](https://discord.js.org/?source=post_page---------------------------#/) to post messages and wait for commands
 - [moment](https://momentjs.com/) to ease date formatting
-- [node-schedule](https://www.npmjs.com/package/node-schedule) to schedule notifications using cron expressions
+- [node-schedule](https://www.npmjs.com/package/node-schedule) to schedule notifications using cron expressions and recurency rules
 - [axios](https://www.npmjs.com/package/axios) to make webservices calls to each games stores.

 ## How to add this bot in discord